Blog

 You also need to look at what someone’s career path has been and if the position you’re trying to fill falls along their professional and personal development path.
 Do this by asking candidates directly.
 (More on this in a moment.)

-You can’t prevent yourself from promoting a good employee because they’re doing a good job in their current role.
+Don’t limit the future by not promoting a good employee simply because they’re doing a good job in their current role.
+Key players should have a succession plan built in to their role!
 Keep all of your options open.

 This is all to say that there is more than just looking at someone’s hard and soft skills.